Exploring weak value arguments and Bargmann invariants in $N$-level quantum systems through the Majorana symmetric representation: Weak values of -level observables in terms of Majorana stars

-Each argument of a qubit projector weak value represents a geometric phase that is associated with the area of the solid angle on the Bloch sphere of the spherical triangle spanned by the vectors representing the pre-selected state, the application of the observable over the initial state and the post-selected state in the Majorana representation.\\ The argument of the weak value of an observable in $N$-level system represents a geometric phase that is associated to the symplectic area of the geodesic triangle spanned by the geodesics linking the three vectors representing the pre-selected state, the application of the observable over the pre-selected state and the post-selected state in $\text{CP}^{N-1}$.
+\\ The argument of the weak value of $\hat{A}$ is the sum of $N-1$ arguments of weak values of qubit projectors and the argument of the expected value of the operator $\langle\hat{A}\rangle_i$, which is either $0$ or $\pi$.\\ \yc{ } \lorena{where each $\Omega_{abc}$ is the oriented solid angle subtended at the center of the Bloch sphere by the geodesic triangle whose vertices are $\vec{a}$, $\vec{b}$, and $\vec{c}$.} In this expression, each argument of a qubit projector weak value corresponds to a geometric phase, which is associated with the area of a solid angle on the Bloch sphere.
+Each solid angle is in turn defined by the spherical triangle formed by the vectors representing the pre-selected qubit state, the effective qubit state resulting from the application of the observable on the initial state, and the post-selected qubit state in the Majorana representation \lorena{\cite{cormann2017geometric}}.\\ Thus, the argument of the weak value of an observable in an $N$-level system represents a geometric phase that is associated to the symplectic area of the geodesic triangle spanned by the geodesics linking the three vectors representing the pre-selected state, the application of the observable over the pre-selected state and the post-selected state in the complex projective space $\text{CP}^{N-1}$ describing the geometry of the original quantum state space.
 This space is a Kähler manifold, which means that there are three compatible structures: the complex structure, the symplectic structure and the Riemannian structure.
 In $\text{CP}^{1}$, the symplectic area and the Riemannian one coincide.
 Hence, the argument of the weak value of an observable in two-level systems can be described in terms of solid angles.
-Using Majorana's description, we succeed to associate a symplectic area in $\text{CP}^{N-1}$ with $N-1$ solid angles on the Bloch sphere.
-However, the spherical triangle associated to the solid angles, $\Omega$, are not geodesic curves of $\text{CP}^{N-1}$ in the Majorana representation.
+Using Majorana's description, we succeed to associate a symplectic area in the complex projective space $\text{CP}^{N-1}$ with $N-1$ solid angles on the Bloch sphere.
+However, the spherical triangles associated to the solid angles, $\Omega$, do not correspond to geodesic curves of $\text{CP}^{N-1}$ in the Majorana representation \yc{\cite{mittal2022geometric}}.
+In other words, while the symplectic area determining the argument of the weak value is defined as a contour integral along the actual geodesics of the quantum state manifold, the visualization of this symplectic area on the Bloch sphere involves geodesics of the sphere, which, perhaps surprisingly, do not describe the original geodesics of the quantum state manifold\yc{\footnote{\yc{For example, ref. \cite{mittal2022geometric} shows that for a three-level system, the geodesics between two coherent states correspond to a circle on the sphere, with the two coherent states located at opposite ends of a diameter.
+Thus, the two half circle arcs joining the stars are not great circles arcs in general.
+Our numerical computations show that, in general, the geodesics are not even circle arcs.}}}.
+This simplifies significantly the description, which enables visualizing the argument of the weak value and Bargmann invariants as function of dynamical parameters, giving a direct intuition of the studied system.
+In general, Majorana stars do not directly correspond to physical qubits because all the states of an $N$-qubit system generate a $2^N$ dimensional Hilbert space represented by $2^N -1$ Majorana stars \cite{bengtsson2017geometry}.
+Sometimes, the studied systems are actually composed of $k$ different qubits in a symmetric state.
+In this case, the Majorana representation would provide the actual geometry on the Bloch sphere of the qubit states defining the global symmetric state due to the bijection linking the fully symmetric quantum states of the qubits and their depiction as a Majorana constellation on the Bloch sphere, which results from the isomorphism between the Hilbert space of arbitrary $N$-level quantum systems and the $N$-dimensional subspace of $N-1$ qubits with total angular momentum $J=(N-1)/2$.